 - How many rooms do you stage?

-A professional stager can be the most efficient and effective option when it comes to staging your home.
-They have the experience, an eye for interior design, and can quickly get your house in order and looking fantastic.
+A professional stager can be the most efficient and effective option when it comes to staging your home so you earn the biggest profit from the sale of your home.
+Home stagers have the experience, an eye for interior design, and can quickly get your house in order and looking fantastic.
 Although you will have to pay to hire a stager, once you see the return on your investment, the cost may seem minute.
-You can expect to pay anywhere from $300 and up into the thousands, depending on the size of your home.
+To have your home stages, you can expect to pay anywhere from $300 up to $1,000s, depending on the size of your home.
 The price will vary depending on whether you have an empty house or if the stager can use some of your furniture and accessories.
 If you want to save money but still invest in a stager, ask if you can hire them for a consultation ($150+) and use their advice to do the staging yourself.
 Again, the quicker you can get your home staged and on the market, the higher the likelihood of getting it sold in a short period of time.